Main Claire's Itchy Feet logo

 Again you have a few options: Drive yourself (there is a huge carpark), take a taxi (this won’t be cheap), or take any Colectivo to Tulum and ask them to drop you off at the ruins.
 There is no direct colectivo from Cancun to Tulum, instead, you will need to take a colectivo first to Playa del Carmen and then change and take a colectivo from Playa to Tulum).
 It’s actually very easy so don’t be put off by the change!

 Although what most people do is do a Mayan Ruins Tour.
-This way you visit Coba Ruins and Tulum Ruins in a day on the same tour.
+This way you visit Coba Ruins and Tulum Mayan Ruins in a day on the same tour.
 This is probably the easiest and cheapest way if you want to see both sites and don’t have your own transport.

 Need Somewhere to Stay in Tulum?